Mark Shimada

 Vous aimerez peut-être aussi

-Discover Jake's day, filled with moments of "turning on" lights, interest, and engines, and "turning off" TVs, noises, and doubts.
-This story helps you everyday English in action!
+In Lucy’s story, learn how “run in” and “run out” can be used.
+Lucy sees a thief run out of a store and she sees how a garden path runs up to the flowers.
+This is a perfect story to understand and use "run in" and "run out" in everyday contexts!
 Listen to the story’s audio on the Latudio Français Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Verbes à particule en anglais